Occupational Therapist Resume Examples

 Common Mistakes to Avoid

-- Highlight relevant experience in clinical environments, emphasizing patient-centered care and rehabilitation outcomes.
+- Highlight relevant experience in clinical environments; the focus is patient-centered care and rehabilitation outcomes.

 - Include quantifiable achievements such as improved patient recovery times or successful treatment programs.